|

 Except

 for the smoke.
+I do my

 work, two hours in a small dim computer room.
 It’s almost mindless but